RojasMN/HKS/README.md

 ## 3. The Solution: `HierarchicalPermutationTest` Class

-The `HierarchicalPermutationTest` class implements a **hierarchical resampling (permutation) test** to calculate a valid p-value that respects the grouped structure of your data.
+The `HierarchicalPermutationTest` class implements a **hierarchical resampling (permutation) test** to calculate a valid p-value that respects the grouped structure of the data.

 ### How it works (`nested_ks.py`)